catseye/SixtyPical/README.markdown

     *   copying the address of a routine into a vector
-    *   jumping indirectly to a vector (i.e. to the code at the address contained in the vector (and this can only happen at the end of a routine)
+    *   jumping indirectly to a vector (i.e. to the code at the address contained in the vector (and this can only happen at the end of a routine (NYI))
-    *   `jsr`'ing indirectly to a vector (which is done with a fun generated trick
+    *   `jsr`'ing indirectly to a vector (which is done with a fun generated trick (NYI))

-*   `byte table`: (not yet implemented) a series of `byte`s contiguous in memory starting from the address. this is the only kind of address that can be used in indexed addressing.
+*   `byte table`: a series of `byte`s contiguous in memory starting from the address.
+This is the only kind of address that can be used in indexed addressing.

 ### Blocks ###